ychia112/ocp_project/README.md

 For example, assuming the target energy is 500, but the predicted energy for a particular structure is 200, the reward might be -300.
 If the agent reaches a new structure and the predicted energy is 480, the reward could be set as -20.
 The simplest objective in reinforcement learning is to maximize the reward.
 Through multiple attempts, the agent gradually converges towards the desired energy.

 Please note that the above explanation is a basic description of reinforcement learning and how it relates to the structure-energy model.

+The `rlmodel.py` code and the PowerPoint presentation provide a concise example of reinforcement learning.
+However, please note that the results obtained from this code is incorrect, and the code itself may be incomplete.
+The provided code and presentation serve as a starting point or demonstration, but further modifications and enhancements may be necessary to achieve desirable results in real-world scenarios.